UNDERSTANDING KERATITIS - liveagain

 1. Causes of keratitis

-The causes of keratitis can be divided into infectious and non-infectious.
-Infectious keratitis has many causes such as bacteria, viruses and fungi, bacteria that cause infections such as Staphylococcus and Pseudomonas aeruginosa, herpes simplex virus and Fusarium.
+The causes of keratitis can be classified into infectious and non-infectious types.
+Infectious keratitis can be caused by various agents such as bacteria, viruses, and fungi.
+Common bacterial pathogens include Staphylococcus and Pseudomonas aeruginosa, while viral causes may involve herpes simplex virus and Fusarium.

 1. Symptoms and diagnosis of keratitis

-When you have keratitis, you will experience symptoms of eye irritation such as tearing, redness, glare leading to reduced vision, a feeling of stuckness, pain,…
+When experiencing keratitis, you may encounter symptoms such as eye irritation, tearing, redness, glare leading to reduced vision, a sensation of foreign body presence, and pain.

-Eye examination with a slit lamp microscope is the most important basic examination when examining keratitis.
-In some cases, additional tests are needed to determine the exact cause, such as bacterial culture tests.
+Ophthalmic examination using a slit lamp is the most important basic test for assessing keratitis.
+In some cases, additional tests, such as bacterial culture, may be necessary to accurately determine the underlying cause.

 1. Treatment of keratitis

-Infectious keratitis caused by bacteria, viruses, and fungi is primarily treated with antibacterial medications, and treatment options vary depending on the cause.
-If symptoms of keratitis occur, delaying seeing a doctor or using eye drops to relieve symptoms can make the disease worse and make treatment difficult.
+Infectious keratitis caused by bacteria, viruses, and fungi is primarily treated with antimicrobial medications, with treatment methods varying depending on the underlying cause.
+Delaying a visit to the doctor or using eye drops to alleviate symptoms may worsen the condition and complicate treatment.

-Therefore, you should see a doctor for an accurate diagnosis before treatment.
-You can consult your doctor about whether you should use artificial tears, eye ointments, and therapeutic contact lenses.
-If keratitis is not treated well in the early stages, it can cause serious complications that affect vision recovery, so accurate diagnosis and timely treatment are very important.
+Therefore, it is important to seek an accurate diagnosis before starting treatment.
+Consult your doctor regarding the use of artificial tears, eye ointments, and therapeutic contact lenses.
+If keratitis is not well-managed in the early stages, it can lead to severe complications that affect vision recovery.
+Thus, timely diagnosis and treatment are crucial.

-Bacterial keratitis progresses more rapidly and is more deadly than any other cause, so early detection and treatment is essential.
+Bacterial keratitis progresses faster and is more lethal than any other cause, making early detection and treatment essential.

-Depending on the severity of the inflammation, it may not be completely cured even if the keratitis has been treated and no further symptoms are seen.
-If vision is impaired, a corneal transplant may be recommended to restore vision.
-If the inflammation is not only in the cornea but spreads into the eye and causes endothelium, the function of the eye is greatly damaged and vision will not be restored even with a corneal transplant.
+Depending on the severity of the inflammation, the condition may not fully resolve even after treatment, and no symptoms are observed.
+If vision deteriorates, a corneal transplant may be recommended to restore sight.
+If the inflammation extends beyond the cornea into the eye and causes endophthalmitis, significant damage occurs, and vision may not recover even with a corneal transplant.

-Viral keratitis (herpetic keratitis) can also cause corneal perforation due to inflammation of the corneal stroma.
-Viral keratitis (herpetic keratitis) may recur, and if it recurs, vision may be impaired due to corneal clouding.
+Viral keratitis (herpetic keratitis) can also lead to corneal perforation due to stromal inflammation.
+Herpetic keratitis can recur, and with recurrence, vision may decline due to corneal scarring.

-In recent years, Pseudomonas aeruginosa has been implicated as one of the causative agents of bacterial keratitis in young contact lens wearers.
-Therefore, it is very important to take care of your eyes hygienically.
-If you regularly wear contact lenses, you need to pay more attention to eye care to avoid damaging the cornea.
-You should especially avoid wearing contact lenses to sleep because it can lead to temporary lack of oxygen in the cornea, causing epithelial damage, thereby leading to keratitis.
+In recent years, Pseudomonas aeruginosa has been identified as a major cause of bacterial keratitis in young contact lens wearers.
+Therefore, maintaining proper eye hygiene is crucial.
+If you frequently wear contact lenses, you should pay extra attention to eye care to avoid corneal damage.
+Specifically, avoid wearing contact lenses while sleeping, as this can lead to temporary oxygen deprivation in the cornea, causing epithelial damage and, consequently, keratitis.

 Related articles